pacho26/meet-mia-web-design/README.md

 - About us page
 - Stars (rating) of each product
-- All products page with section for each category
+- Bug on category link

 ## Build Setup